falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-4-tekton.md

 - Tekton triggers a new pipeline
 - A task is started with a small go program that deletes the pod

-So lets look at some yaml.
+So let us look at some yaml.

 #### The go code